EnchantDance: Unveiling the Potential of Music-Driven Dance Movement: Related Work

 Numerous early studies~\cite{ofli2011learn2dance,lee2013music,fan2011example} have employed motion retrieval paradigms to synthesize dance movements.
 This approach involves segmenting a given music piece and retrieving corresponding dance clips, which are then integrated to generate a complete dance sequence but tend to create unrealistic dances that lack creativity.
-Recently, generative models such as Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative}, Variational Autoencoders (VAEs)~\cite{kingma2013auto}, and Diffusion models~\cite{ho2020denoising} have been successfully applied to various data modalities, including images~\cite{pan2023drag}, text~\cite{touvron2023llama}, and audio~\cite{huang2023make}.
+Recently, generative models such as Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative}, Variational Autoencoders (VAEs)~\cite{kingma2013auto}, and Diffusion models~\cite{ho2020denoising} have been successfully applied to various data modalities, including images~\cite{pan2023drag}, text~\cite{touvron2023llama}, audio~\cite{huang2023make}, and beat conditions~\cite{huang2024beat}.
 Consequently, numerous studies have utilized these generative models to tackle the challenge of music-driven dance motion generation~\cite{zhuang2022music2dance,huang2020dance}.
 For instance, the Full-Attention Cross-Model Transformer (FACT) framework~\cite{li2021ai} has been adopted to generate dance movements from music.
-Similarly, Bailando~\cite{siyao2022bailando} constructs a choreographic codebook to create a 3D dance movement library and employs the Transformer framework to match and combine these dance units with music.
-Despite their ability to generate smooth dances that are consistent with the music, these methods are limited by the autoregressive approach, resulting in limb drift and poor generalization to out-of-set data.
-EDGE~\cite{tseng2023edge} employs a diffusion model and incorporates Jukebox music features, outperforming the aforementioned methods with respect to music and dance consistency.
-However, the implementation of a diffusion model on raw dance sequences impedes generation quality and generalization capability due to the presence of redundant information and noise in the original dance sequences.
-We initially compress the raw action sequence using a variational autoencoder to eliminate redundant information, followed by the implementation of a diffusion model on the dance latent space.
-This approach significantly enhances the generalization capability of the model when applied to out-of-set data.
-Additionally, we have incorporated supplementary music genre information to ensure consistency between dance move styles and music genres.
+Similarly, Bailando~\cite{siyao2022bailando} utilized a choreographic codebook and the Transformer framework to match these dance units with music.